hesampakdaman/resume/resume.typ

 #import "class.typ": template, skill_entry, experience_entry

-// Change the theme color of the cv.
 #let color = black
-// Change to your name.
 #let name = "Hesam Pakdaman"

-// Change the shown contact data.
-You can also change the order of the elements so that they will show up in a different order.
-Currently, only these five elements are available with icons, but you can add new ones by editing the template.
 #let contact_data = (
     (
         "service": "github",